 Remove Free Package Tracker Plus Redirect

 If you are asking “How do I remove Free Package Tracker Plus Redirect from my system?”, then read below.
 To remove Free Package Tracker Plus manually from your computer, follow the step-by-step removal instructions provided below.
 In case the manual removal does not get rid of the hijacker redirect and its files completely, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such a program can keep your computer safe in the future.

 - Guide 1: How to Remove Free Package Tracker Plus redirect from Windows.

-- Guide 2: Get rid of Free Package Tracker Plus redirect from Mac OS X.
+- Guide 2: Get rid of Free Package Tracker Plus redirect on Mac OS X.

-- Guide 3: Remove Free Package Tracker Plus redirect from Google Chrome.
+- Guide 3: Remove Free Package Tracker Plus redirect in Google Chrome.